 The Joy of Play Educator’s Conference

-Following on from the success of our 2019 event, this conference was for primary and ECE teachers and other professionals with an interest in the use of play as a pedagogical tool for children’s learning.
-Longworth Education were excited to host this event in sunny Napier in January 2020 and welcomed all those with a passion for bringing play back into New Zealand children’s school experiences.
+Following on from the success of our 2019 & 2020 events, this conference is for primary and ECE teachers and other professionals with an interest in the use of play as a pedagogical tool for children’s learning.
+Longworth Education is excited to host this event in sunny Napier in January 2021 and welcome all those with a passion for bringing play back into New Zealand children’s school experiences.

 How we help schools to implement learning through play